211 State Capitol St. Paul, MN 55155

 under which the journals of the House and the Senate may be examined as evidence that the

 legislature properly complied with the constitutional requirements in the enactment of a law.

 House desk staff ensures that House business is carried out in accordance with the Constitution of

 the State of Minnesota, the Permanent Rules of the House and all other rules and laws that relate

 to legislative operations and the enactment of laws.
 Staff organizes orders of business, prepares motions, records roll call votes,

-Third floor staff assists the House Desk with the production of all calendars (General Register,
+Third floor staff assist the House Desk with the production of all calendars (General Register,

 Calendar for the Day, and

 Fiscal Calendar ) and other documents including the